dereknahman/ft-test/README.md

 TODO:

 - how to include metadata in pug template and what to include?
-- arrive at the proper body to include in the search API call in Postman.
-- where do i put the logic for the API calls and how do I present it?
-- connect the form to the API call and response.
 - if there's time, write a function to list suggestions for the user to select depending on what they type into the search box on keyup.

 - Origami stuff: